miralomaadam/cs244-linux-5.19.10/Documentation/virt/kvm/api.rst

 :Parameters: args[0] is the maximum poll time in nanoseconds
 :Returns: 0 on success; -1 on error

-KVM_CAP_HALT_POLL overrides the kvm.halt_poll_ns module parameter to set the maximum halt-polling time for all vCPUs in the target VM.
-This capability can be invoked at any time and any number of times to dynamically change the maximum halt-polling time.
+This capability overrides the kvm module parameter halt_poll_ns for the target VM.

-See Documentation/virt/kvm/halt-polling.rst for more information on halt polling.
+VCPU polling allows a VCPU to poll for wakeup events instead of immediately scheduling during guest halts.
+The maximum time a VCPU can spend polling is controlled by the kvm module parameter halt_poll_ns.
+This capability allows the maximum halt time to specified on a per-VM basis, effectively overriding the module parameter for the target VM.

 7.21 KVM_CAP_X86_USER_SPACE_MSR
 -------------------------------